umcconnell/destroyer2/README.md

 ### Customizing

-You can customize the project by adding a `.env` file in the root of the project and a redis configuration file in the `db/` folder.
-Make sure to specify the redis configuration file when starting the redis server.
+You can customize the project by adding a `.env` file in the root of the project and a Redis configuration file in the `db/` folder.
+Make sure to specify the Redis configuration file when starting the Redis server.

 See the [docs](/docs/index.md#customizing) for more information.